GBR24/kolmo_stats/README.md

 # Kolmo

-kolmo_stats is the ultimate intelligence and analysis toolkit for Oil & Gas trading.
+kolmo_stats is the ultimate intelligence and analysis toolkit for energy trading.

 Building the world's largest open-source intelligence graph for energy markets.